ortus-docs/coldbox-docs/full/introduction/upgrading-to-coldbox-5.md

 check out the [What's New](whats_new_with_500.md) guide to give you a full overview of the changes.

-## ColdFusion 9 Support Dropped
+## ColdFusion 9-10 Support Dropped

-ColdFusion 9 support has been dropped.
+ColdFusion 9-10 support has been dropped.
+Adobe doesn't support them anymore, so do we.

 ## Datasources Configuration Dropped